 - a.
-Welfare and Institutions Code section 313 (time to release minor taken into custody pending dependency proceedings) - Welfare and Institutions Code section 315 (time to hold detention hearing for minor taken into custody pending dependency proceedings) - c.
-Welfare and Institutions Code section 334 (time to hold hearing on dependency petition) - d.
-Welfare and Institutions Code section 631 (time to release minor taken into custody pending wardship proceedings) - e.
-Welfare and Institutions Code section 632 (time to hold detention hearing for minor taken into custody pending wardship proceedings) - f.
-Welfare and Institutions Code section 637 (time to hold detention rehearing in wardship proceedings if parent/guardian files affidavit asserting lack of notice of hearing or minor requests evidence of prima facie case) - g.
+Penal Code section 825 (time to bring a criminal defendant before magistrate after arrest) - b.
+Welfare and Institutions Code section 313 (time to release minor taken into custody pending dependency proceedings) - welfare and Institutions Code section 315 (time to hold detention hearing for minor taken into custody pending dependency proceedings) - d.
+Welfare and Institutions Code section 334 (time to hold hearing on dependency petition) - e.
+Welfare and Institutions Code section 631 (time to release minor taken into custody pending wardship proceedings) - f.
+Welfare and Institutions Code section 632 (time to hold detention hearing for minor taken into custody pending wardship proceedings) - g.
+Welfare and Institutions Code section 637 (time to hold detention rehearing in wardship proceedings if parent/guardian files affidavit asserting lack of notice of hearing or minor requests evidence of prima facie case) - h.
 Welfare and Institutions Code section 657 (time to hold hearing on wardship petition) - 6.
-From April 29, 2020 through May 28, 2020, all courtrooms except for limited courtrooms in San Bernardino Justice Center, Victorville, Joshua Tree, San Bernardino Historic and Juvenile Court will be closed for judicial business, except for the following time-sensitive, essential functions: - a.
+From April 3, 2020 through April 30, 2020, all courtrooms except for limited courtrooms in San Bernardino Justice Center, Victorville, Joshua Tree, San Bernardino Historic and Juvenile Court will be closed for judicial business, except for the following time-sensitive, essential functions: - a.
 Civil temporary restraining orders involving violent conduct; - Family ex parte matters including domestic violence proceedings and other safety issues; - c.
 Civil ex parte matters (when parties can appear remotely) - d.
-Hague Convention (international kidnapping); - e.
-Probate ex parte hearings concerning elder abuse; - f.
+Hague Convention (international kidnapping);

+- e.
+Probate ex parte hearings concerning elder abuse;

+- f.
 Probate emergency petitions for temporary guardianship;

 - g.
 Probate emergency petitions for temporary conservatorship;

 - h.
 Riese hearings;

 - i.
 Electronically submitted day and nighttime warrants including the following:

 - i.
 Search;

 - ii.
-Arrest:
+Arrest;

 - iii.
 Juvenile detention;

 - iv.
-Juvenile interview;
+Juvenile interview:

 - v.
 Bail enhancement;

 - vi.
 Emergency protective orders;

 - vii.
 PEN register;

 - viii.
 GPS;

 - ix.
-Parole:
+Parole;

 - x.
 DUI;

 - xi.
 Gun violence RO

-- xii.
-Locate a missing child and/or party who has violated a custody or visitation order

 - j.
 Criminal, in-custody and/or other time-sensitive or critical matters, including, but not limited to, pre-preliminary and preliminary hearings;

 - k.
 Emergency writs challenging COVID-19 emergency measures;

-- I. In-custody arraignments;
+- In-custody arraignments for new filings, warrants of arrest, and parole revocations;

 - m.
 In-custody juvenile dependency and delinquency proceedings; however, in accordance with Emergency Rules 6 and 7, the following proceedings should be prioritized in accordance with existing statutory time requirements until the state of emergency related to the COVID-19 pandemic is lifted:

 - i.
-Protective custody warrants filed under Welfare and Institutions Code section 340:
+Protective custody warrants filed under Welfare and Institutions Code section 340; - ii.

-- ii.
 Detention hearings under Welfare and Institutions Code section 319; - iii.
 Psychotropic medication applications; - iv.
 Emergency medical requests; - v.
 Petitions for reentry of a nonminor dependent; - vi.
 Petitions filed under Welfare and Institutions Code section 388 that require an immediate response based on the health and safety of the child; - vii.
 Hearing on any request for a warrant for a child; and - viii.
 Probable cause determinations for children who have been detained but have not had detention hearings within the statutory time limits.